mcdevzofcZour/heckeruwu/README.md

 This will turn off the minification, so when you open `app.min.js` in the developer tools, you will get just a debuggable JavaScript code.

+### Certificate renewal

+LetsEncrypt certificates should be renewed each 3 months.

+To renew certificates, run the commands:

+    ansible-playbook deploy/pre_certbot.yaml
+    ansible-playbook deploy/start.yaml

+The first command stops the service and renews the certificates.
+The second command starts aPuppet with new certificates.

+It is recommended to add these commands to a single script (apuppet-cert-renewal.sh) and add this script to crontab (weekly run at non-peak time):

+    0 4 * * 1 /root/hmdm-server/apuppet-cert-renewal.sh

+This crontab command runs the script weekly each Monday at 4 am.